 4. Be responsive to inquiries

-As people are browsing online marketplaces, their interest can be fleeting.
+As people are browsing online marketplaces, their interests can be fleeting.
 Quick communication is crucial.
 Many platforms have built-in messaging apps to streamline the process.

 Make sure to be clear and courteous.
 Understand that haggling is often part of the process and can be done respectfully.